 - The observance highlights the importance of empathy and mutual support in adulthood.

-How to Celebrate Brother and Sister Day
+How to Celebrate National Brothers and Sisters Day

 A simple and meaningful way to celebrate is to reach out to your sibling through a phone call or a handwritten letter.
 If distance allows, meeting for a casual meal or a “sibling date” at a favorite childhood spot can help rekindle old memories.
 Many people use the day to recreate awkward or funny childhood photos, striking the same poses as adults to see how much they have changed.
 This “recreation” trend has become a popular way to share the holiday online while sharing a laugh with family members.